Canadian Opera CompanyThe COC is the largest opera company in Canada, and one of the largest producers of opera in North America.

 We proposed building a digital experience which would allow the Earpers to vicariously experience a story-line running parallel to the aired episodes.
 Fans were given access to Officer Haught's desktop computer at the Purgatory Sheriffs Department, as well as her mobile phone, through which content was released several times a week.
 Fans examined images, emails, phone messages, and video in order to solve puzzles leading out to other digital properties, and then ultimately solving the case.

 A huge success with fans, the #PurgatoryCaseFiles official hash-tag garnered over 40k engagements during the 12 weeks the engagement ran.
 Fans created blogs, vlogs, and community groups, collaborating to solve puzzles, and discuss the story.
-The success of the platform eared it the 2018 Canadian Screen Award for Best Cross-Platform Project, Fiction.
+The success of the platform earned it the 2018 Canadian Screen Award for Best Cross-Platform Project, Fiction.